 If you thought of rushing to the comments to educate me that this style is not unique to Chicagoland, and your Great Lakes, rust belt metropolitan area that doesn’t rhyme with Le Groit has pizza joints offering the exact same thing – I’m aware.
 This blew my mind because for the six years I spent in Central/Southern Indiana – I could not find this style after looking high and low.
 It is allegedly eaten from Minneapolis, Minnesota to Columbus, Ohio.
 Fans of Donato’s – settle down please.

 Outsider’s Pizza is a frozen company pizza that on its surface stands exactly what I stand for – giving pizza spotlight to lesser recognized pizzas.
 So far, they have variations on two styles – one is the very worthy Detroit style, if you’re interested enough in pizza to stick around this long you’re probably familiar.
 The other one is….
 Milwaukee?

 Per Outsider’s website, “Milwaukee is the birthplace of the classic bar pie.
 Because, of course it is.”
 I found only some dubious evidence supporting this claim, but most people agreed that Milwaukee style pizza is not a thing.
 But that means Chicago style thin crust isn’t either?
 Are both just attempts to localize a phenomenon that while still unique, applies to a region as large as the whole Midwest?

 Well maybe.
-And even if I ascertain skepticism to defend the claim that tavern pizza started in Chicago, this is still a worthwhile discussion to spread awareness of a style that gets no love.
+And even if I defend the claim that tavern pizza started in Chicago, this is still a worthwhile discussion to spread awareness of a style that gets no love.
 I can’t blame Outsider’s for calling tavern pizza Milwaukee’s, they couldn’t effectively market it if they said this is Chicago pizza, they’d need a giant asterisk attached.
 And I’m sure you already know why.